-- Put 6 vanilla beans in a bottle or jar.
-If your vanilla beans don’t fit, cut them up into smaller pieces.
+- Put six vanilla beans in a bottle or jar.
+If your vanilla beans don’t fit, cut them into smaller pieces.

-- Pour 1 cup vodka over your beans.
-Add a bit extra if you need to – your vanilla beans will go slimy, unless they’re fully submerged.
+- Pour 1 cup of vodka over your beans.
+Add a bit extra if you need to – your vanilla beans will go slimy unless they’re fully submerged.

 - Seal the jar and give it a good shake.

 Store the jar at room temperature and give it a shake every week or so.
-If you’re in a hurry, use the vanilla in a minimum of 8 weeks.
-Otherwise, give it a year for the flavors to fully develop.
+If you’re in a hurry, use the vanilla as early as eight weeks.
+Otherwise, give it a year for the flavors to develop fully.

-You can expect your homemade vanilla extract to last for at least 2 extra years!
+You can expect your homemade vanilla extract to last for at least two extra years!

 - Vanilla Beans should be stored in a cool and dark place, away from the heat in order to maintain the best quality.

 - You should air your vanilla beans every few weeks.